 The question I ask is, what about the resiliency of our thoughts and emotions as well?
-How do people tap into those same skills that made them say "Hey Coronavirus!
-You wont ruin my daughter's graduation" and apply them in a way they can combat the thoughts that fuel anxiety, depression, loneliness and worry?
+How do people tap into those same skills that made them say “Hey Coronavirus!
+You won’t ruin my daughter’s graduation” and apply them in a way they can combat the thoughts that fuel anxiety, depression, loneliness, and worry?
 The truth is, we as humans are amazing at adapting.
 We just need to have confidence that we can.

 Below I have outlined some strategies that can help tap into this idea of mental and emotional adaption.
-It is important to remember; this does not mean to ignore any worrisome thoughts but rather, identify them, experience them and adapt them in order to be more effective in your daily life.
+It is important to remember; this does not mean to ignore any worrisome thoughts but rather, identify them, experience them, and adapt them in order to be more effective in your daily life.

-Give you day purpose
+Give your day purpose

-It may feel like you are stuck on repeat, new day, same boring routine and no place to go.
+It may feel like you are stuck on repeat, new day, same boring routine, and no place to go.
 For some, that can elicit thoughts of depression and isolation.
 Setting simple goals during the day can help combat these thoughts.
 It will make you feel productive in a situation that sometimes feels overwhelmingly unproductive.

 Focus on what you CAN control

-You may not be able to visit your family, friends or loved one in person however, the sky is the limit on finding ways to tell them how much you cherish and love them.
+You may not be able to visit your family, friends, or loved one in person however, the sky is the limit on finding ways to tell them how much you cherish and love them.
 You CAN carve out time to call them just to say hi.
 You CAN send them a beautiful handwritten letter.
 You CAN apply this thinking in any area that is a cause of anxiety or depression.

-While the days may feel long and overwhelming, adapt your thinking to find something you are grateful about.
+While the days may feel long and overwhelming, adapt your thinking to find something you are grateful for.
 Focus on some positives.
-Maybe you are grateful for not having a 2 hour commute each morning.
+Maybe you are grateful for not having a 2-hour commute each morning.
 How wonderful, you now have the ability to stay in bed late and catch up on all those missing hours of regenerative sleep.
 Others might be grateful for the opportunity to be able to sit down and have breakfast with their family without the anxiety of being late for something for the first time in years.